ParallelMaths/parallel/pages/7-24-easter-challenges.md

 <!--- 2009 (12) --->

 ::: problem id=14_1 marks=5
 __14.1__ Gill is 21 this year.
-At the famous visit to the clinic in 1988, her weight was calculated to be 5kg, but she now weighs 50kg.
+When she was born, her weight was calculated to be 5kg.
+She now weighs 50kg.

-What has been the percentage increase in Gill's weight from 1988 to 2009?
+What has been the percentage increase in Gill's weight from when she was born to now?

 * [x] 900%
 * [ ] 1000%